noppoMan/Slimane/README.md

 ## Versions
 * 0.1x: https://github.com/noppoMan/Slimane/tree/0.1.2
-* 0.2x: Here.
-There should be significant changes from 0.1x due to adopting [open-swift](https://github.com/open-swift).
+* 0.2x: There should be significant changes from 0.1x due to adopting [open-swift](https://github.com/open-swift).
+* 0.3x: There should be internal changes for working with swift-DEVELOPMENT-SNAPSHOT-2016-04-25-a

 ## Package.swift